Good grants management requires grantees to use their federal funds in the best interests of their Federal grant.

 Question #5: Questionable Consultants

 Was a consultant hired without using a fair selection process including determining a reasonable pay rate for the specific verifiable type of work to be done?

 Question #6: Circumventing Controls

-Are managers or others able to override or circumvent established procurement controls?
+Are managers or others able to override or circumvent established procurement controls and policies?

 If you answered “yes” to any of these questions, you may be at greater risk of a conflict of interest existing at your organization.
 You may also be putting yourself at greater risk of grant fraud.

 How about you?